pskenny/notes/A rant on personal engineering projects.md

 digitalGarden: Evergreen
 ---

-A great rant on what's important to do if you have personal, engineering-y type, projects.
+A great rant on what's important if you have a personal project.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4jgTCayWlwc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Main channel: <https://www.youtube.com/c/BPSspace>